coliasgroup/rust-sel4-book/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

+# Using Rust in seL4 Userspace

-# Documentation on how to use Rust to build on top of seL4
+Documentation on how to use Rust to build on top of seL4